 What Does It Do?

 CGM measures the amount of glucose in the fluid inside your body.
 Different devices collect the information in different manners using tiny sensors.
 In some cases, the sensor is placed under the skin of your belly in a quickly and painless fashion or, it can be adhered to the back of your arm.
 A transmitter on the sensor then sends the information to a wireless-pager-like monitor that you can clip on your belt.

-The monitor displays your sugar levels at 1-, 5-, and 10-minute intervals.
+The monitor displays your sugar levels at 1-, 5-, 10-, or 15-minute intervals.
 If your sugar drops to a dangerously low level or a high preset level, the monitor will sound an alarm.

 In the past, only doctors could see the readings CGM systems collected.
 Now anyone can use the devices as part of at-home diabetes care.
 You can download data on your computer, tablet, or smartphone to see patterns and trends in your sugar levels.
 The information can help you and your doctor make the best plan for managing your diabetes, including: